Want to pick up a retro France shirt? Read on…

 The Final against Brazil is remembered as much for the omission, and then reinstatement, of Brazilian striker Ronaldo just 45 minutes before the game, as it is a clinical 3-0 win for Les Bleus.
 Two goals from Zidane and another from Petit sealed sealed France’s first ever World Cup victory.

 CLASSIC FRANCE MOMENT

-France storm to their first ever World Cup win and it is on home soil.
+France storms to their first-ever World Cup win and it is on home soil.

 Buy from: Amazon

 1968 Home Shirt

 Amazon has a selection of retro France shirts including this vintage football shirt was worn by the France national football team in 1968.
 Louis Dugauguez was the head coach at that time and the team had players like centre-back Bernard Bosquier, right-back Jean Djorkaeff, centre-forward Fleury Di Nallo, right winger Bernard Blanchet, and goalkeeper Georges Carnus, to name a few.

 The team played five matches the entire year.
 Their first game was the quarter-final of the 1968 FIFA European Championship which pitted them against Yugoslavia.
 In the first leg of their match-up, Vahidim Musemic scored in the 66th minute but Di Nallo leveled the count at one apiece in the 78th minute which eventually became the final tally.